 The Islamic faith is in the news almost every day, yet it is widely misunderstood.
-One and a half billion people, nearly one in four people on Earth, are Muslim, so it is important for non-Muslims to better understand this faith and its followers.
+Approximately 1.8 billion people, nearly one in four people on Earth, are Muslim, so it is important for non-Muslims to better understand this faith and its followers.

 Surrender and Peace.
 The name of the faith, Islam, means "surrender," or sometimes "submission," depending on the translation.
 It has roots in the Arabic for "peace."
 So, Islam means the peace that comes from complete surrender to God.
 Following God's wishes with complete loyalty is central to Muslim life.

 Sacred Texts.
 The most important sacred text of Islam is the Holy Qur'an, which Muslims believe was revealed directly to Muhammad by the angel Gabriel over a 20-year period.
 Also important is the large body of books called Hadith (pronounced hah-DEETH), which chronicles many of the teachings, actions, and lifestyle of Muhammad.
 Muslims look to the Qur'an and Hadith for directions or illustrations for nearly every situation they encounter, trusting them to provide a guide for faithful living in accordance with the Prophet Muhammad's teachings.

 Symbols.
 Islam has no official symbols.
 However, symbols notably associated with Islam are the name of Allah in Arabic script and the crescent moon and star.